Survey: Can't Go Wrong Handing Out Bags Of M&M's To Trick Or Treaters

 SAN FRANCISCO (CBS SF) — In an quandary over to what the give out to trick or treaters as the annual tradition returns over a year’s hiatus because of the COVID pandemic?

-The team at RetailMeNot has released its annual survey of the candy preferences for the Halloween and the winner by the slimmest of margins was a bag of M&Ms.READ MORE: 'Fire Hose' Of Subtropical Moisture Bearing Down On Northern California
+The team at RetailMeNot has released its annual survey of the candy preferences for the Halloween and the winner by the slimmest of margins was a bag of M&Ms.READ MORE: UPDATE: 'It Was Deceptive;' Former San Francisco Millennium Tower Tenant Glad He's Out

 That’s was the choice of 55% of those who were asked.
 Reese’s — a perennial favorite — came in second at 54% third at Kit Kat’s at 50%.